iotaledger/documentation/iota-streams/0.1/channels/build-a-simple-app.md

     println!("Message identifier: {}", announcement.link.msgid.to_string());
     ```

     As an author, you must send the channel address and message identifiers to anyone who wants to read the messages on your channel.
 In this guide, you'll do this by hardcoding these identifiers.
-However, you can imagine that in real-world scenarios, the author would send the subscribers this information over another medium such as an encrypted email.
+However, you can imagine that in real-world scenarios, you would send the subscribers this information programatically such as in a push notification to the subscriber's phone.

 6. Publish your channel on the Tangle